Last updated: May 30th, 2019 at 11:44 am https://www.instructables.com/member/dumakake/?publicView=true

 Day 3 Bloods & Menopause

 When menopause/ perimenopause begins, the reproductive hormones begin to wane, the menstrual cycle changes: The cycle length can get shorter or longer and eventually it stops.
 Symptoms like mid-cycle spotting, insomnia and hot flashes may occur.
 This Day 3 Blood test as well as Day 21 Blood tests can determine your hormone levels and if you are starting to enter menopause / peri menopause.
-Hormone levels usually start to change at around age 40, but some women may experience early onset menopause.
+Hormone levels usually start to change at around age 40, but some women may experience early onset menopause click the following article.

 Mid Cycle Spotting: Causes and what you can do about it